-See "Tow/haul Mode Light" in the Index.
+See "Tow/Haul Mode Light" in the Index.
 The tow/haul mode is automatically turned off each time the vehicle is started.

-The tow/haul mode is most effective when the vehicle and trailer combined weight is at least 75% of the Gross Vehicle Weight Rating (GVWR) and the maximum trailer weight rating for the vehicle.
-See "Gross Vehicle Weight Rating" and "Trailer Weight" in the Index.
+The tow/haul mode is most effective when the vehicle and trailer combined weight is at least 75% of the Gross Combination Weight Rating (GCWR).